 I remember first meeting my husband and how awkward I was.
-I knew that I was tired of guy’s faking it and trying to be what I wanted, and trying to change me into what they were looking for.
-I just wanted someone to enjoy me and he was amazing.
+I knew that I was tired of guys faking it, trying to be what I wanted, and trying to change me into what they were looking for.
+I just wanted someone to enjoy me for who I was.
+And it looked like I had finally found the man I had so been looking for.
+He was amazing.
 I didn't want to complain, I didn't want to cause any problems, and most of all I didn't want to look stupid.

 He has supported my dreams, encouraged me to pursue what really made me happy, and is a light of focus and hope in my life.
 Every day I work hard to give him even a little of the happiness he has brought me.
 He makes me want to return that love 150%.